Infrastructure, Data and Security Overview

 Disaster recovery and readiness

-OpusXenta performs real-time data replication between our geographically diverse, protected facilities, to ensure your data is available and safely stored.
-This means that should an unlikely event occur, such as an entire hosting facility failure, we can switch over quickly to a backup site to keep OpusXenta and your business running.
+OpusXenta performs data backups and replication between our geographically diverse, protected facilities, to ensure your data is available and safely stored.
+This means that should an unlikely event occur, such as an entire hosting facility failure, we can switch over quickly to a backup to keep OpusXenta and your business running.
 We transmit data securely, across encrypted links.

 OpusXenta also maintains multiple sets of backups in locations other than where the live data exists to avoid the very unlikely event of a complete data centre destruction.